canro91/canro91.github.io/_posts/2023-02-20-WhatNullReferenceExceptionIs.md

 Voilà!
 That's the NullReferenceException and how to fix it by checking for `null`.
 Remember, we shouldn't catch this exception but prevent and prepare for it.

 Don't miss the other posts in this series!
 In the next post, we cover how to use [Nullable Operators and Nullable References]({% post_url 2023-03-06-NullableOperatorsAndReferences %}) to prevent the NullReferenceException.
-In future posts, we're covering [the Option type and LINQ XOrDefault methods]({% post_url 2023-03-20-UseOptionInsteadOfNull %}) and [a design technique to encapsulate optional state]({% post_url 2023-04-03-SeparateStateIntoSeparateObjects %}).
+In future posts, we're covering [why getting rid of null is a good idea]({% post_url 2024-11-14-NoNulIsAGoodIdea %}), [the Option type and LINQ XOrDefault methods]({% post_url 2023-03-20-UseOptionInsteadOfNull %}), and [a design technique to encapsulate optional state]({% post_url 2023-04-03-SeparateStateIntoSeparateObjects %}).

 {%include nre_course.html %}